itsidohirsh/itsidohirsh.github.io/src/pages/index.md

 This is the place for me to scratch the writer's itch.
 I publish ideas and lessons I learn while pursuing the things that peak my curiosity.
-My writing spans topics like software, design, science, technology, productivity and motivation.
+My writing spans topics like **business, entrepreneurship, innovation, investing, technology, software, travel, productivity and motivation.**

 Enjoy 😉